 Table 4-3 summarizes the annual horizontal closure rates calculated from convergence point data for this reporting period.
-The data indicate that the horizontal closure rates at both E-30 and E-90 are essentially unchanged from the previous reporting period.
+The data indicate that the horizontal closure rates at both E-30 and E-90 have changed only moderately from the previous reporting period.